 With a minimal approach to branding and fragrances, Antik Lakay uses a high-quality soy-wax blend and cotton wicks to craft its candles.
 This one, called Victory, features a blend of cocoa, Rose de Mai, and vanilla — formulated, Lakay says, to make you feel triumphant.
 These are currently available for preorder and will go into production the first week of September.

 Inspired by her Black and Afro-Dominican culture, Dawn Marie founded La Botica as a manifestation of her own self-care routine.
-The luxury-candle studio currently has an array of its vegan candles available for preorder, including this one inspired by Fashion Week in Barcelona, which is a mix of peony rose, grapefruit, pink pepper, mandarin, and musk.
+The luxury-candle studio currently has an array of its vegan candles available for preorder, including this one inspired by the spirit of Morocco, which is a mix of fig leaf, galbanum, black currant, coconut, and cedarwood.

-If you’re on the hunt for a candle that brings the outside indoors, the Open candle from Predominantly Black (which sells a mix of candles, diffusers, and clothing) is made from a soy-coconut-blend wax and smells of sea salt, jasmine, green leaves, and lily of the valley, and it contains a woodsy base note.
+If you’re looking for a candle that smells like warmth and fall, the Open candle from Predominantly Black (which sells a mix of candles, diffusers, and clothing) is made from a soy-coconut-blend wax and smells of smooth musk, vanilla sugar, jasmine, vanilla orchid, with base notes of cedarwood, and creamy vanilla.

 Skin-care brand Gilded also makes eye-catching candles that are meant to be refilled or otherwise repurposed.
 The brand currently sells three marbled candles in black, white carrera, and pink, which can be filled with the scent of your choice, from lavender to fig.